 The Center for Mark Twain Studies encourages local elementary school teachers to discuss Mark Twain’s legacy in Elmira and the Southern Tier region of New York State.
 2nd grade to 6th grade students from local schools are encouraged take part in this writing contest and submit their creative writing stories.
 A “local school” is defined as being no more than 25 miles away from Quarry Farm.
 Quarry Farm is the home where Mark Twain lived for over twenty consecutive summers and is the place were Twain penned The Adventures of Tom Sawyer, Adventures of Huckleberry Finn, A Connecticut Yankee in King Arthur’s Court, and many other important texts.
-The deadline for the stories is April 19, 2019.
+The deadline for the stories is April 24, 2020.
 Three winners from three different schools will be chosen by the CMTS Staff.
-Winners will be given a personal tour inside of Quarry Farm and be able to read their story right next to the Quarry Farm Parlor Fireplace.
+Winners will be able to read their stories on the Quarry Farm porch.
 Winners will also be able to bring a section of their class or entire classroom (depending on overall size).
 The tour of Quarry Farm will conclude with Mark Twain’s favorite dessert: gingerbread, vanilla ice cream and lemonade!

 Submit all your stories to the Center for Mark Twain Studies, Elmira College, 1 Park Place, Elmira, NY 14901